SheCodesAustralia/workshopcontent/content/html_and_css/7_css_selectors/1_using_selectors.md

   <p>Box 4</p>
 </div>
 ```

+We'll use type, class and ID selectors to change the colour of different elements on the page.

+## Type Selectors

 First, let's change the colour of the text.
 We can use a **type selector** to do this.